-Before you set up Ivanti Tunnel for macOS, see the following:
+Before you set up Ivanti Tunnel for iOS devices, see the following:

-- Required components for deploying Ivanti Tunnel for macOS
+- Required components for deploying Ivanti Tunnel for iOS

-- Requirements for setting up Ivanti Tunnel for macOS
+- Requirements for configuring Ivanti Tunnel for iOS

-- Recommendations for setting up Ivanti Tunnel for macOS (Ivanti EPMM)
+- Recommendations for setting up Ivanti Tunnel for iOS

-The following components are required for an Ivanti Tunnel for macOS deployment:
+The following components are required for an Ivanti Tunnel deployment:

-For supported versions see the Ivanti Tunnel for macOS Release Notes.
+For supported versions see the Ivanti Tunnel for iOS Release Notes.

 - If your deployment uses Standalone Sentry: